 There have been plenty of articles written about LSAT thinking in the real world, and about how LSAT logic is used (and often abused) in everyday life.
-Those articles are all valid (and interesting, I think), but one thought I wanted to mention is that the thinking skills you learn while studying for the LSAT will stay with you, and benefit you well into the future.
+Those articles are all valid, and interesting, I think!
+But one thought I want to mention is that the thinking skills you learn while studying for the LSAT will stay with you, and benefit you well into the future.

-The point here isn’t that ad writers are trying to trick you (though, of course, sometimes they are) but rather that the type of thinking that the LSAT demands is the same type of thinking that will serve you well as you progress through life, whether as a lawyer or otherwise.
-The ability to understand what is being said and how words are being manipulated is a skill, and thus it is something that you can learn, and something that will help you going forward.
+The point here isn’t that ad writers are trying to trick you (though, of course, sometimes they are).
+Rather, the type of thinking that the LSAT demands is the same type of thinking that will serve you well as you progress through life, whether as a lawyer or otherwise.
+The ability to understand what is being said and how words are being manipulated is a skill.
+It’s something that you can learn, and something that will help you going forward.